-Certain Mortgage Loans, as of the Closing Date, have existing HOA, tax and municipal liens, as set forth in Schedule I to Appendix E attached hereto.
+Certain Mortgage Loans, as of the Closing Date, have existing HOA, tax, municipal and/or mechanic's liens that may take priority over the lien of the related mortgage, as set forth in Schedule I to Appendix E attached hereto.
 To the extent that the Seller determines that any such Mortgage Loan has suffered an Existing Lien Loss as a direct result of an Existing Lien during the Indemnification Period, the Seller will be required to indemnify the Trust for the Existing Lien Indemnification Amount.
 However, if such Mortgage Loans experience a loss as a direct result of an Existing Lien after the Indemnification Period, the Seller would not be required to indemnify the Trust for such Existing Lien Loss.